15. Provisions & Contingencies

 Variable Consideration

 The nature of the Company’s contracts gives rise to several types of variable consideration, including claims, unpriced change orders, award and incentive fees, change in law, liquidated damages and penalties.
-The company recognizes revenue for variable consideration when it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur.
-The company estimates the amount of revenue to be recognized on variable consideration using the expected value (i.e., the sum of a probability-weighted amount) or the most likely amount method, whichever is expected to better predict the amount.
+The company recognizes variable consideration in the transaction price / revenue when it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur.
+The Company estimates the amount of revenue to be recognized on variable consideration using the expected value (i.e., the sum of a probability-weighted amount) or the most likely amount method, whichever is expected to better predict the amount.

 The Company’s claim for extra work, incentives and escalation in rates relating to execution of contracts are recognized as revenue in the year in which said claims are finally accepted by the clients.
 Claims under arbitration/disputes are accounted as income based on final award.
 Expenses on arbitration are accounted as incurred.
-Claims - are recognized on its approval from client/authority/court decision or its surety of receipt.
-(Not on assessment)
+Claims - are recognized on its approval from client/authority/court decision or its surety of receipt (Not on assessment).

 Contract modifications

 Contract modifications are accounted for when additions, deletions or changes are approved either to the contract scope or contract price.
 The accounting for modifications of contracts involves assessing whether the services added to the existing contract are distinct and whether the pricing is at the standalone selling price.
-Services added that are not distinct are accounted for on a cumulative catch-up basis, while those that are distinct are accounted for prospectively, either as a separate contract, if additional services are priced at the standalone selling price, or as a termination of existing contract and creation of a new contract if not priced at the standalone selling price.
+Services added that are not distinct are accounted for on a cumulative catch-up basis, while those that are distinct are accounted for prospectively, either as a separate contract, if additional services are

 B) Contract Balances Contract Assets